mongodb-partners/MEANStack_with_Atlas_on_Fargate/README.md

 Configure the Docker image in "docker-compose.yml" in partner-meanstack-atlas-fargate folder.

-Update the details for x-aws-vpc, images of both server and client and platform.
+Update the details for x-aws-vpc , x-aws-role, images of both server and client and platform.
 For the image, paste the URI copied from earlier step.

 Ensure the VPC is having atleast two public subnets in different AZs. if any of the subnets are in the same AZs, the docker-compose up command will fail.